Might as Well Be Dead: Plot summary

-Later on, Wolfe sends some of his operatives, including Johnny Keems, to investigate some of the friends and associates of Michael Molloy.
+Wolfe sends four operatives, including Johnny Keems, to investigate the friends and associates of Michael Molloy.
 The next day, the body of Johnny Keems is found killed by a hit-and-run driver.
-Since his pockets lack $100 in money Archie gave him to bribe potential witnesses, Wolfe and Archie consider it to be linked the Molloy murder, but the authorities make no such connection since the apparent murderer of Molloy has already been convicted.
-But as more persons connected to Molloy are found dead, Wolfe and Archie must find the evidence to free Hays before the murderer, now no more than a maniac, can eliminate everyone who might expose the truth.
+Keems’ pockets lack the cash that Archie gave him to bribe potential witnesses.
+Wolfe and Archie consider his murder to be linked to the Molloy murder and Wolfe now firmly believes in the innocence of Peter Hays.
+The police, specifically Cramer, rely on the outcome of the trial.
+Cramer begins further investigation after he meets with Wolfe who shares this development.